ojobabs/Data-Science-Cookbook/Geo-Spatial-Analysis/References-General.md

 To understand how to identify each standar area type (State, County, County Subdivision, Places, Census Tract, Block Group and Block) in the U.S take a look to [this](https://www.census.gov/programs-surveys/geography/guidance/geo-identifiers.html).

+### Number of Census Tracts and Block-Groups in the U.S

+In the U.S there are 211,267 block-groups and

 ### GIS analysis using Python